-vices that our plan pays for What you must pay Medicare Part B prescription drugs \$0 These drugs are covered under Part B of Medicare.
-OneCare Connect will pay for the following drugs: Drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia 5 Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Osteoporosis drugs that are injected.
-These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin (when medically necessary), topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) IV immune globulin for the home treatment of primary immune deficiency diseases Chapter 5 explains the outpatient prescription drug benefit.
+vices that our plan pays for What you mus pay Medicare Part B prescription drugs \$0 These drugs are covered under Part B of Medicare.
+OneCare Connect will pay for the following drugs: Drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Osteoporosis drugs that are injected.
+These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself • Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin (when medically necessary), topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • IV immune globulin for the home treatment of primary immune deficiency diseases Chapter 5 explains the outpatient prescription drug benefit.
 It explains rules you must follow to have prescriptions covered.
 Chapter 6 explains what you pay for your outpatient prescription drugs through our plan.
 Authorization rules may apply.

-Services that our plan pays for What you must pay
+vices that our plan pays for What you must pay

 Multipurpose Senior Services Program (MSSP) \$0

 MSSP is a case management program that provides Home and Community-Based Services (HCBS) to Medi-Cal eligible individuals.

 To be eligible, you must be 65 years of age or older, live within a site's service area, be able to be served within MSSP's cost limitations, be appropriate for care management services, currently eligible for Medi-Cal, and certified or certifiable for placement in a nursing facility.

 MSSP services include:

 Adult Day Care / Support Center

 Housing Assistance

 Chore and Personal Care Assistance

 Protective Supervision

 Care Management

-Respite
+• Respite

 Transportation

 Meal Services

 Social Services

 Communications Services

 This benefit is covered up to \$4,285 per year.

 Authorization rules may apply.
 You should talk to your provider and get a referral.

 Services that our plan pays for What you must pay Non-emergency medical transportation \$0 This benefit allows for transportation that is the most cost effective and accessible.
 This can include: ambulance, litter van, wheelchair van medical transportation services, and coordinating with para transit.
-The forms of transportation are authorized when: Your medical and/or physical condition does not allow you to travel by bus, passenger car, taxicab, or another form of public or private transportation, and Transportation is required for the purpose of obtaining needed medical care.
+The forms of transportation are authorized when: • Your medical and/or physical condition does not allow you to travel by bus, passenger car, taxicab, or another form of public or private transportation, and • Transportation is required for the purpose of obtaining needed medical care.
 Depending on the service, prior authorization may be required.
 Authorization rules may apply.
 You should talk to your provider and get a referral.

-Ser vices that our plan pays for What you must pay Non-medical transportation \$0 This benefit authorizes ground transportation of Members to medical services by passenger vehicle, taxi, or other forms of public/private conveyances provided by persons not registered as Medi-Cal providers.
-Does not include the transportation of sick, injured, invalid, convalescent, infirm, or otherwise incapacitated Members by ambulance, litter van, or wheelchair van medical transportation services.
+Services that our plan pays for What you must pay Non-medical transportation \$0 This benefit allows for transportation to medical services by passenger car, taxi, or other forms of public/private transportation.
+This benefit does not limit your non-emergency medical transportation benefit.
 Rides to non-medical destinations are not covered, with the exception of the gym.
 CalOptima will cover transportation for trips to and from the gym as the health club membership is offered as a supplemental benefit under this plan.
 You will have unlimited round-trip access.
 Prior scheduling rules apply.
-Schedule your transportation at least two business days in advance by calling 1-855-705-8823 TDD/TTY users can call 1-800-735-2929 .
-This benefit does not limit your non-emergency medical transportation benefit.
-Referral requirements may apply.
-Contact OneCare Connect Customer Service for details.
+Schedule your transportation at least two business days in advance by calling 1-855-306-0590 TTY users can call 1-800-735-2929 .